AltaLink is proposing a 240-kilovolt power line connecting substations near Red Deer and Alix to improve reliability.

 AltaLink has been given the job of building the line, which will connect substations just northeast of Red Deer and about 10 kilometres east of Alix.

 Four potential routes have been roughly mapped out in an information package that went out to anyone potentially affected within one kilometre of any of the routes earlier this month.

-Anyone within 100 metres of any of the routes will be contacted directly by AltaLink, said John Grove, a municipal and community relations manager with the company, in a presentation to Lacombe County Council on Friday.
+Anyone on or adjacent to any of the routes will be contacted directly by AltaLink, said John Grove, a municipal and community relations manager with the company, in a presentation to Lacombe County Council on Friday.